First, lirc is packaged for all major linux distributions. If you

 version of LIRC.
 You will have to generate it first by executing

 Installing the compiled programs is really easy, just type

 make install.
-All binaries and modules should be
+All binaries and configuration

-files should be copied to its proper destination if you happen
+files should be copied to its proper destination

 The core program of LIRC is lircd, the LIRC system

 daemon that does all of the decoding of infrared signals.
 LIRC

 comes with a second daemon program: lircmd. lircmd

 depends on lircd and translates remote control activity to mouse